 Property taxes include amounts levied against all real property and public utility property.
-Real property tax revenues received in calendar year 2019 represent the collection of calendar year 2018 taxes.
-Real property taxes received in calendar year 2019 were levied after April 1, 2018, on the assessed values as of January 1, 2018, the lien date.
+Real property tax revenues received in calendar year 2020 represent the collection of calendar year 2019 taxes.
+Real property taxes received in calendar year 2020 were levied after April 1, 2019, on the assessed values as of January 1, 2019, the lien date.
 Assessed values for real property taxes are established by State statute at 35 percent of appraised fair value.
 Real property taxes are payable annually or semiannually.
-If paid annually, payment is due December 31; if paid semiannually, the first payment is due December 31, with the remainder payable by June 20.
-Under certain circumstances, State statute permits alternate payment dates to be established.
-Public utility property tax revenues received in calendar year 2019 represent the collection of calendar year 2018 taxes.
-Public utility real and personal property taxes received in calendar year 2019 became a lien on December 31, 2017, were levied after April 1, 2018, and are collected with real property taxes.
-Public utility real property is assessed at 35 percent of true value; public utility tangible personal property is currently assessed at varying percentages of true value.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (SEE ACCOUNTANT'S COMPILATION REPORT)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (SEE ACCOUNTANT'S COMPILATION REPORT)